greyblake/nutype/WORKLOG.md

 ## For the initial release:

+* Write about custom validators and sanitizers
 * Add all Meta info to Cargo.toml and github repo
+* Add the docs to lib.rs
+* CI: github actions
 * Write a blog article
-* Add section with the similar projects
-* CI: github actions

 ### TODO Refactor: